;

 Spain

-Spain, a developed country in the EU, has a highly diversified and industrialized economy, with strong sectors in manufacturing, services, and exports.
-Despite economic disruptions caused by the COVID-19 pandemic and the war in Ukraine, Spain is expected to experience moderate economic growth in 2024.
+Spain, a developed country in the European Union (EU), has a highly diversified and industrialized economy, with strong sectors in manufacturing, services, and digital infrastructure.
+The country has emerged as a leader in digital transformation, with a robust online payment system, digital banking, and advanced digital payment providers that support its economic ecosystem.
+Despite economic disruptions caused by the COVID-19 pandemic and the Russia-Ukraine war, Spain is expected to experience moderate economic growth in 2024, bolstered by its innovative financial technology (FinTech) landscape.

-In 2023, Spain's real GDP grew by 2.5%, driven by robust labor market developments and strong domestic demand.
-The economy is projected to grow by 2.1% in 2024 and 1.9% in 2025, supported by domestic consumption and investments under the Recovery and Resilience Plan (RRP).
+In 2023, Spain's real GDP grew by 2.5%, driven by a robust labor market, strong domestic demand, and the increasing adoption of digital payment solutions.
+Major online payment providers have significantly contributed to the country's economic resilience, facilitating seamless digital transactions across various sectors.
+The Spanish economy is projected to grow by 2.1% in 2024 and 1.9% in 2025, supported by domestic consumption, investments under the Recovery and Resilience Plan (RRP), and the continued expansion of its digital payment infrastructure.

 Spain's fiscal deficit is anticipated to decrease from 3.6% of GDP in 2023 to 3.0% in 2024 due to the phase-out of energy-related subsidies and favorable revenue developments.
-The debt-to-GDP ratio is expected to gradually decline, reaching 104.8% in 2025.
+The country's advanced online payment providers and digital financial infrastructure have played a crucial role in improving economic transparency and efficiency.
+The debt-to-GDP ratio is expected to gradually decline, reaching 104.8% in 2025, reflecting Spain’s strategic approach to economic management and digital transformation.

 Currency: